Simon9511/PHBS_BlockChain_2018/README.md

   :----: | :-----: | :------:
   17.2%  | 26.2% | 2.27

 From the net value curve of the strategy back test, we can see that this strategy can capture the market's rising trend (as shown in the black box), and this strategy will not trade when the market is volatile.
-After 10 years of investment, the net value of the strategy has more than 7 times, and the annualized rate of return has reached 17.2%, and the Sharp rate has reached 2.27, which is a good result.
+After 10 years of investment, the net value of the strategy has more than __7 times__, and the annualized rate of return has reached __17.2%__, and the Sharp rate has reached __2.27__, which is a good result.
 The maximum drawback of the strategy is 26.2%, which is relatively large, because in order not to miss the big uptrend, we set the stop loss line loosely.
 The advantage of this is that it will not miss the follow-up trend when the big trend comes, and the bad thing is that when the trend ends, the drawback is relatively large.

 ### 2.4.2 Bitcoin
 Next, let us look at the application of this strategy on Bitcoin.
 In order to avoid overfitting problem, we don't choose a special parameter for Bitcoin and just use the same parameters as the above strategy for backtesting.
 The backtesting period was selected from 2005 to 2019.
 The strategy net value curve is shown below: